AdamB37/Design-a-relational-DB-schema-for-a-pizza-restaurant-with-CRUD-operations-mushy-gazer-/README.md

 - [ ] Track each customer's pizza **preferences**
 - [ ] Track the **ingredients** that comprise each of these preferences (e.g., onions, ham, pineapple, anchovies, bacon, etc.)
 - [ ] Add hybrid Standard Pizza option (Crust type on standard pizza).
+- [ ] Once the javascript sends the order to the database, the website will visually confirm the order was received.
 HINT: if you see an item in bold, you may want to consider creating a table for that item. :)

 Please feel free to adapt the content of the data to your personal preferences or adjust your schema to support any other data types or operations you can think of.